simonehagey/orbdot/docs/source/example_wasp-12.rst

 Orbital Decay of WASP-12 b
 **************************

-This example demonstrates an OrbDot reproduction of the results from "The Orbit of WASP-12b Is Decaying" by Yee et al. (2020) [1]_, in which the authors performed a comprehensive analysis of new and published transit and eclipse mid-times for the Hot Jupiter WASP-12 b.
-They conclude that the orbit is decaying at a rate of :math:`29.0 \pm 2.0` ms/yr, which corresponds to a remaining lifetime of :math:`3.25` Myr and a modified stellar tidal quality factor of :math:`1.75 \times 10^5`.
+This example demonstrates an OrbDot reproduction of the results from "The Orbit of WASP-12b Is Decaying" by Yee et al. (2020), [1]_ in which the authors performed a comprehensive analysis of new and published transit and eclipse mid-times for the Hot Jupiter WASP-12 b.
+They conclude that the orbit is decaying at a rate of :math:`29.0 \pm 2.0 \, \mathrm{ms \, yr^{-1}`, which corresponds to a remaining lifetime of :math:`3.25 \, \mathrm{Myr}` and a modified stellar tidal quality factor of :math:`1.75 \times 10^5`.

 Using the authors' compiled table of transit and eclipse mid-times, we will fit the constant-period, orbital decay, and apsidal precession models to the data, compare the Bayesian evidences, and use OrbDot's :class:`~orbdot.analysis.Analyzer` class to reproduce the derived results.
 The input files and a full script for running this example can be found in the ``examples/`` directory.